andersonarc/graphics/README.md

 # graphics
-LWJGL OpenGL game engine written in Java
+LWJGL OpenGL game engine written in Kotlin

-Created as a proof that a game engine on Java can exist.
+Created as a proof that a game engine on Kotlin can exist.
 This repository is no longer maintained.